 Non-Medical In-Home Care

 Because people are living longer, and desire to age at home rather than live in a nursing home, the demand for home care is increasing.
 Non-medical in-home care health franchises provide flexible services to meet the needs of aging seniors.
 These services can include companionship, help with activities of daily living such as bathing, dressing, toileting, wellness, and safety, including meal preparation and personal safety monitoring, and help around the house such as running errands, transportation to activities and appointments, and light housekeeping.

 Senior Care Consultants

 These professionals, also known as geriatric care managers, advocate for families who are caring for older relatives.
 They help people navigate issues such as finding the right in-home care provider, nursing home, or assisted living community.
-Senior care consultant health franchises also help the senior and their family work through insurance and medical care coverage.
+Senior care consultant health franchises also help seniors and their families work through insurance and medical care coverage.

 Medical Claims Specialists